teticio/ec2-slackbot/README.md

 The bot's configuration is stored in a `config.yaml` file.
 An example configuration is provided in `config.yaml.example`.
 The configuration includes AWS region, subnet and security group details, as well as AMI and instance type options.

-## SSM
+## SSM (Simple Systems Manager)

 The instances establish a connection using SSH over SSM.

 For AWS, you need to perform the following steps:

 1. Create a role and attach the `AmazonSSMManagedInstanceCore` policy to it.
 Then, set the `iam_instance_profile` in `config.yaml` to the name of this profile.
-2. If your `subnet` is private, you will need to [configure your VPC endpoints](https://repost.aws/knowledge-center/ec2-systems-manager-vpc-endpoints).
+2. If your `subnet` is private, you will need to [configure your VPC endpoints](https://repost.aws/knowledge-center/ec2-systems-manager-vpc-endpoints) to allow SSM connections.
 3. Make sure your AWS account is set to have an "advanced activation tier":

     ```bash